binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {title="rpcinfo results", linenos=off, lang=bash}
     No remote programs registered.

-You'll notice in the response as recorded by Wireshark, that the length is now smaller than the request:
+You will notice in the response as recorded by Wireshark, that the length is now smaller than the request:

 {title="wireshark results", linenos=off, lang=bash}
     Source      Destination Protocol Length Info